Sub2Rhys/TCP-Backend/README.md

 This should be the setup done, now we can move onto configuring some settings.

 ## Configuring Openfire
-Go to `Server > Server Manager > System Properties` and change the `adminConsole.access.allow-wildcards-in-excludes` property to true.
+Go to `Server > Server Manager > System Properties` and change the `adminConsole.access.allow-wildcards-in-excludes` property to `true`.
 This will allow the Rest API to work correctly.

 <img width="822" height="656" alt="d3004e99-493a-4a9c-a52c-943b86db73f5" src="https://github.com/user-attachments/assets/8b910a56-3f42-487b-b122-c2ebcec34a36" />